 5. Production values

 This is a bit of a strange one but if a video looks rubbish then many times it is rubbish.
 If they can’t be bothered to put the effort in to the production of the video they probably aren’t that bothered about the content either.
-It takes a lot of time and effort to make a video look good and you’re not going to do that if the contents aren’t up to scratch.
+It takes a lot of time and effort to make a video look good and you’re not going to do that if the content isn’t up to scratch.

 6. Beware of ‘experts’

 7. Beware of sites that aren’t independent

 If they’re backed by a major manufacturer then ultimately their number one interest is in driving publicity for that manufacturer.
 I’ve seen some great (and not so great) lessons ruined by blatant advertising where they happen to drop into the conversation that their product should be replaced every 100 hours, or something equally ridiculous.
 “I love these drum heads by ‘brand-x’ – even if they don’t look damaged you should replace them regularly”.
 Utter rubbish.

 Why should I use online resources?

 By using the right online resources you can progress your playing – A LOT!
 As mentioned earlier there’s a HUGE amount of information out there – you just need to go looking for it.
 Some of it is entertaining, some of it is inspiring, some of it is challenging.
 It will keep you interested in making progress on the drums and can really help you develop your playing.
 There are also some excellent resources out there to help you play specific songs – tutorials about that fill you always wondered how to play – I love Drums The Word for this – nice work Rob!
 These are invaluable, especially for gigging musicians where time is money.
 There are also sites who conduct live lessons, Skype sessions, live Q&A and more.
 All invaluable and exciting to use.
-Fill your boots but bear in mind the points above and you should still have a teacher!
+Fill your boots but bear in mind the points above!

 Why do I need a drum teacher?